Feel Like Makin' Love (Bad Company song): Other charted versions

 A version by country music artist Philip Claypool peaked at no. 60 on the Hot Country Songs chart, making it the highest-charting out of four from his debut album A Circus Leaving Town (1995).

 Kid Rock's version, appearing on his self-titled 2003 release, peaked at No. 33 on the Mainstream Rock Tracks chart.

 Millie Jackson recorded "Feel Like Making Love" in 1976, reaching No. 71 on the R&B chart.

+Other alternative versions

+Davey T Hamilton recorded an up-tempo cover of the song that was released in 2018.